tegola-hubs/tegola-hubs.github.com/allanton.md

 "below the radar" of community broadband projects and not large enough to raise funding for external consultants or engineers.

-The story starts in May 2012 when [Alex Neil] MSP for [Shotts] and then Cabinet Secretary for Infrastructure,  asked us to help with a small farming community in hs constituency who had poor or non-existent Internet connections.
+The story starts in May 2012 when [Alex Neil] MSP for [Airdrie and Shotts] and then Cabinet Secretary for Infrastructure,  asked us to help with a small farming community in hs constituency who had poor or non-existent Internet connections.
 One of the embarassing problems is that the government now requires farmers to file some of their paperwork on-line.

-The community consists of about 12 residences to the South of Shotts.
+The community consists of about 12 residences to the South of [Shotts].
 The telephone exchange is 6.7km by road.
 There are currently no plans to upgrade the exchange  to ...?, and even if fibre is brought to the cabinets, it is unlikely that there is a cabinet nearer than the nearest town of [Allanton], about 4km from some of the community, and